ieeeupsb/workshop_STM32/guides/ex1-blink.md

 # Meet STM32CubeIDE
 ## Get it to blink

 If you have a software programming background you are used to do a **Hello World** code as your first program to test your setup.
 When it comes to hardware it's more common to make a LED blink.
-But remember... you are a free and independent human being so you get to choose the speed the LED should blink, but don't make it too fast, we want to seize the moment and be able to actually see it blink!

 Let's go, open up STM32CubeIDE if you haven't already, and you should be greeted with the folllowing window: